Diana-nyamai/ndinda_portfolio/README.md

 Checkout the live version of my portfolio website [Here](https://www.ndinda.me/)
 ## Technologies used

+- REACT JS
+- SASS
 - HTML
-- CSS
-- React js

 ## Features
 - Home page with an introduction and overview of my skills and experience.